grandoth/VSSacks/README.md

 ## Flour Sacks
 - Store all flour variants and enhance freshness in a flour sack.
-- Craft a flour sack with 32 flour and one Rushmat.
+- Craft a flour sack with 128 flour and one Rushmat.
-- Perfect for a pantry or storeroom.
+- Higher density than chest storage and perfect for a pantry or storeroom.